vpavkin/i-have-money/README.md

 sbt docker
 ```

-Then just run the `./docker-all-local.sh`.
+On Linux run `./docker-all-local.sh`.

-### Note for MacOS X and Windows users
+On MacOS X run `./docker-all-vm.sh`
-Docker VM IP differs from 127.0.0.1.
-To run with docker you'll have to replace `127.0.0.1` everywhere in .sh scripts with your docker VM IP address.

-Also, **before building docker containers**, please change the write frontend url in `index.html` accordingly.

 ## Open the web UI

 Go to 127.0.0.1:8201 with your favourite browser.

-Change the IP to Docker VM IP in case running with docker on MacOS X or Windows.
+Change the IP to Docker VM IP in case running with docker on MacOS X.